 Your surgeon will take your complete eye care into account during the procedure.
 Dr. Slentz at The Medical Eye Center is a fully qualified, board-certified ophthalmologist and has advanced ophthalmic surgery training.
 He offers lacrimal stenting, punctoplasty, conjunctivodacryocystorhinostomy (CDCR), and dacryocystorhinostomy (DCR).

-Also, he uses advanced technologies to provide treatments for blocked tear ducts and epiphora.
+Also, he uses advanced technologies to provide treatments for clogged tear ducts and epiphora.
 Other areas of specialization include trauma and reconstruction of the lacrimal system and reconstruction after Mohs surgery.
 Also, Dr. Slentz can remove styes and bumps on the eyelids and bothersome legions or those suspected to be cancerous.

 If you’re considering an oculoplastic procedure, the first step is to go for a consultation with a surgeon to discuss your issues and goals.
 The oculoplastic specialist will review your eyes, test results, and medical history.